k-int/web-toolkit-ce/GUIDANCE.md

 ## Purpose of This Document

 This document outlines the expectations we have for organizations, particularly hosting institutions and SaaS providers, who include this project in their offerings.
 While the software is released under an open-source license, maintaining and developing web-toolkit is both time-consuming and expensive.
 We are committed to open source and believe in its power to create collaborative and sustainable software ecosystems.
-However, we also need support to ensure the long-term viability of this project.
+However, we also need support to ensure the long-term viability of this project not just for ourselves, but for the full value chain of open source software that we in turn rely upon.

 ## Our Expectations for Responsible Use